 - No Mouth: His mouth is hidden by his beard.

 - Oh, Crap!: His reaction upon learning that the Tamatebako Box is rigged to explode if opened by a thief, and has now fallen into the hands of Big Mom of all people.

 - Older Than They Look: While clearly not young, a lot of fans were surprised when it was reveal via All There in the Manual that he was 70, especially since his he still has his natural hair color.

-- Papa Wolf: Is about to punch the crap out of Charloss for attempting to kidnap his daughter, albeit crying Berserker Tears for being about to cast away his wife's efforts and wishes for her people to stay on the surface.
+- Papa Wolf: Is about to punch the crap out of Charlos for attempting to kidnap his daughter, albeit crying Berserker Tears for almost casting away his wife's efforts and wishes for her people to stay on the surface.
 Fortunately, Mjosgard defuses the situation before it could come to this.

-- Parent with New Paramour: Defied; After mistaking Robin's questions toward him as romantic interest, Neptune explain he has sworn to love only Otohime even though she's in heaven and not take on a new paramour.
+- Parent with New Paramour: Defied; After mistaking Robin's questions toward him as romantic interest, Neptune explains he has sworn to love only Otohime (even though she's in heaven) and not take on a new paramour.

 - Prongs of Poseidon: He's a mermaid king, his Weapon of Choice should be pretty obvious.

 - Reasonable Authority Figure: Even after hearing Shirley's prophecy, he only orders the Straw Hats captured not harmed.